cdk-entest/aws-athena-demo/README.md

 [GitHub] this note shows

-- Create Athena workgroup for query
+- Create Athena Query, Spark workgroups
 - Control access to Athena workgroup via IAM
-- Create PySpark workgroup for interactive Spark
+- Create an external table from Athena editor
 - Create table by Glue Crawler then query with Athena
-- Create an external table from Athena editor
+- Play with a Athena Spark notebook

 It is noted that